 Super-narrow, uber-compact crossbows have dominated the crossbow world over the past few years and that trend was started by Ravin’s super-innovative approach to crossbow cam systems.
 Ravin’s HeliCoil setup changed the game in a big way.
 CenterPoint is owned by the same parent company as Ravin and, as a result, shares some of the same technology and systems as Ravin models.
 The Wrath 430 is an excellent example of this.

-If you absolutely must have best speed crossbow for the money, look no farther.
+If you absolutely must have the best speed crossbow for the money, look no further.
 At a blazing 425 fps, Killer Instinct’s Ripper 425 is your crossbow.
 This speedster is well-balanced and features premium-type components and overall build quality that defies its low price point.